Beyond the Next Port: A Multi-Task Transformer for Forecasting Future Voyage Segment Durations: Method

 where $\mathbf{AttMask}$ is a lower triangular matrix.
-The $\mathrm{Softmax(\cdot)}$ calculator ensures the summation of attention weights from current step to historical steps is equal to 1.
-The $\mathrm{Dropout}(\cdot;p_{\mathrm{att}})$ calculator with dropout rate $p_{\mathrm{att}}$ is utilized to avoid overfitting. $\mathbf{Z}_h^{(ij)}$ and $\mathbf{Z}^{(ij)}$ are the output of $h$th attention head and final output of masked multi-head attention mechanism respectively.
+The $\mathrm{Softmax(\cdot)}$ operator ensures the summation of attention weights from the current step to historical steps is equal to 1.
+The $\mathrm{Dropout}(\cdot;p_{\mathrm{att}})$ operator with the dropout rate $p_{\mathrm{att}}$ is utilized to avoid overfitting. $\mathbf{Z}_h^{(ij)}$ and $\mathbf{Z}^{(ij)}$ are the output of the $h$th attention head and final output of masked multi-head attention mechanism respectively.
 To ensure training stability and effective gradient flow during backpropagation, residual connections and layer normalization are employed:

 The $\mathrm{LayerNorm}(\cdot)$ operator normalizes the vector on each time step and $\tilde{\mathbf{Z}}^{(ij)}$ is the hidden matrix after normalization.